albertlauncher/documentation/src/_docs/faq.md

 ##### fatal error: \*.h: No such file or directory.

 Check if you have installed the dependencies.
 A good way to check the current dependencies is to check `depends`, `makedepends` and `optdepends` sections in the official Arch Linux [PKGBUILD](https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=albert).
-If you dont want to build a specific plugin you dont have to.
+If you don't want to build a specific plugin you don't have to.
 Configure CMake accordingly by setting build switches, e.g. `-DBUILD_VIRTUALBOX=OFF`.
 See the possible build switches and their default values [here](https://github.com/albertlauncher/plugins/blob/master/CMakeLists.txt).

 In general you should avoid compiling albert on your own and use package managers.